Visit Barcelona, Spain

 Barcelona's stadium!
 You can visit the Camp Nou and its museum all year round, despite the current renovation work.
 Families come here to see the team of all Catalans, FC Barcelona!

-FC Barcelona
+See a FC Barcelona match

 For the Catalans, Barça, or FC Barcelona, represents much more than just a soccer club; it embodies their regional pride, cultural identity and spirit of resistance, symbolizing the unity and passion of an entire people.
 This 2024/2025 season, FC Barcelona's home matches will be played at the Montjuïc Olympic Stadium, pending a return to the Barcelona stadium.
+Get all FC Barcelona tickets for home matches.

 FC Barcelona Official tickets agent! - 2024-25 - FCBOOFM